elai296/wordBeaterGame/README.md

 # Word Beater Game
-In this project we will build a speed typing game in JavaScript.
-We are not using any frameworks or libraries.
+A speed typing game in JavaScript.
+Not using any frameworks or libraries.